 My Inspiration & Background

-- What is the first memory of wanting to create your art?
+What is the first memory of wanting to create art?

 I would be doing what I am doing now, which is teaching art and design.
 I love being of service to others.
-It’s exciting to walk into a classroom, to an ongoing debate about the arts!
-It’s amazing to talk art and see through the student’s eyes that their brains are actively absorbing the information, making it their own.
+It’s exciting to enter a classroom to find an ongoing debate about the arts!
+It’s fantastic to talk about art concepts and see students absorbing the information, making it their own.

 I learn a lot from my students.
-Since I began teaching full-time, my personal work has grown so much.
-I attribute part of this to the questions and comments from my student while critiquing their art or learning design processes.
+When I began teaching full-time, I noticed my work began growing in leaps and bounds.
+I attribute part of this growth to the questions and comments from my student while critiquing their art or learning design processes.
 So many of them are thirsty to learn about the arts and often come up with perspectives different from my own.
 That helps me to push my knowledge and horizons as an artist.

 I have the privilege to watch some of my students and graduates grow in their art and commercial design.
-I also see that in the work of my colleagues.
 In the arts, if you retain an open mind, you will never stop learning.

-Currently, I am exploring urban display windows merging the window content with the reflections of the city.
-Much of the current work is more image-oriented than my prior work, yet there remains a strong sense of bold color and flattened forms as found in my earlier work
+In recent work, I explore urban display windows merging the window content with the reflections of the city.
+It is more image-oriented than previous work, yet a strong sense of bold color and flattened forms as found in my earlier work

 I want to continue to grow in my art and creativity.
 For the first time in my life, I am considering painting on a full-time basis.